Ir al contenido principal

 Gaye Holud

-After the bride's family receives the groom's turmeric paste along with wedding Tatto consisting of clothes, sweets, Paan-Supari and fish, the same Haldi is then applied to the bride by the women of the family.
+After the bride's family receives the groom's turmeric paste along with the wedding Tatto consisting of clothes, sweets, Paan-Supari, and fish, the same Haldi is then applied to the bride by the women of the family.
 She's then bathed with the holy Ganga water.
 A Bengali bride usually wears a cotton yellow saree during the Haldi.
 Some playful Haldi dabbing is carried out amongst family and friends.

 Now let's take a closer look at the main wedding rituals performed at Bengali weddings: